-Fujifilm UK is committed to making its websites accessible to all Internet users and to meeting the requirements of the Disability Discrimination Act 1995.
+Fujifilm is committed to making its websites accessible to all Internet users and to meeting the requirements of the Disability Discrimination Act 1995.

 What is Accessibility?